xXSalamanderXx/RLSBB-Search-Plus/README.md

 - **Stop loading button** while scanning pages
 - **Empty-state message** when no results match

+### 🔤 Smart Text Matching

+- Case-insensitive matching
+- Accent normalization
+- Better handling for dots, dashes, spaces, and other separators
+- More forgiving matching for inconsistent release naming

+### 📕 Custom Pagination
+- Native pagination is hidden
+- A cleaner custom pagination that dynamically shows filtered results, with live changes depending on your filters.
+- Modern intuitive page number buttons

 ## Supported Domains 🌍

 Works across these domains: